Cahn–Ingold–Prelog priority rules: Faces

 Acetophenone and α-phenylethanol.
 The H atom has the lowest priority number 4.

 Stereochemistry also plays a role assigning faces to trigonal molecules such as ketones.
 A nucleophile in a nucleophilic addition can approach the carbonyl group from two opposite sides or faces.
 When an achiral nucleophile attacks acetone, both faces are identical and there is only one reaction product.
 When the nucleophile attacks butanone, the faces are not identical (enantiotopic) and a racemic product results.
 When the nucleophile is a chiral molecule diastereoisomers are formed.
 When one face of a molecule is shielded by substituents or geometric constraints compared to the other face the faces are called diastereotopic.
 The same rules that determine the stereochemistry of a stereocenter (R or S) also apply when assigning the face of a molecular group.
 The faces are then called the Re-face and Si-face.
 In the example displayed on the right, the compound acetophenone is viewed from the Re-face.
 Hydride addition as in a reduction process from this side will form the (S)-enantiomer and attack from the opposite Si-face will give the (R)-enantiomer.
-However, one should note that adding a chemical group to the prochiral center from the Re-face will not always lead to an (S)-stereocenter, as the priority of the chemical group has to be taken into account.
+However, adding a chemical group to the prochiral center from the Re-face will not always lead to an (S)-stereocenter, as the priority of the chemical group has to be taken into account.
 That is, the absolute stereochemistry of the product is determined on its own and not by considering which face it was attacked from.
 In the above-mentioned example, if chloride (Z = 17) were added to the prochiral center from the Re-face, this would result in an (R)-enantiomer.